 is the first and foremost step to cooling down, said Wendell Porter, a senior lecturer in agricultural and biological engineering at the University of Florida.

-helps cool your body by lowering your core temperature.
+helps cool your body by lowering your core temperature, Porter said.

-For an extra cool blast, use peppermint soap.
+For an extra cool blast, try peppermint soap.
 The menthol in peppermint oil activates brain receptors

 on your wrists or drape it around your neck to cool your body.
 These pulse points are areas where blood vessels are close to the skin, so you'll cool down

 Place box fans facing out of the windows of rooms you're spending time in to blow out hot air and replace it with cold air inside.

-If you have windows that face the sun's direction in the morning through afternoon, close the curtains or blinds over them to "keep the sun from coming directly into the house and heating up [the] inside," Porter said.
+If you have windows that face the sun's direction in the morning through afternoon, close the curtains or blinds over them to "keep the sun from coming directly into the house and heating up (the) inside," Porter said.

 You could also install blackout curtains to insulate the room and reduce temperature increases that would happen during the day.

 If you do turn the air conditioning on, don't set it below 70 degrees Fahrenheit in an effort to cool the house faster, said Samantha Hall, managing director of Spaces Alive, a design research company helping to create healthy, sustainable buildings.

 "It just runs for longer to reach that temp and will keep going until you start to feel a bit chilly and is then hard to balance," she added.
 Instead, keep the unit temperature as high as possible while still comfortable.